optionalg/cloudfwd/README.md

 6. Open your Splunk environment, and search for your sourcetype in your Splunk environment.

 After searching, your log data will appear in the Splunk UI.

+## Test Cloudfwd

+Cloudfwd comes with a set of unit and integration tests.
+You can run these with the following commands.
+* To run all unit tests, run ```mvn test```.
+The unit tests use a simulated Splunk server.
+* To run integration tests and unit tests together, run ```mvn verify -DskipITs=false```.
+The integration tests require a Splunk instance to be running, and will send a small amount of data into your Splunk instance using the Cloudfwd client.
+It will then query the Splunk instance for the data in order to verify it.
+You must add your instance's username and password to `AbstractReconciliationTest.java`.
+* To build cloudfwd and run integration and unit tests together, run ```mvn install -DskipITs=false```

 ## Troubleshoot Cloudfwd